gjb2048/moodle-theme_essential/README.md

  New in 2.5.4
  ========================
- - Display current enrolled courses in dropdown menu and choose terminology (modules, courses, classes or units)
+ - Display current enrolled courses in dropdown menu and choose terminology (modules, courses, classes or units).
  - New 'My Dashboard" in custommenu provides quick links to student tools.
 Can be disabled in theme settings.
  - Alerts for users can be added to te frontpage.
-(Originally dreamed up by Shaun Daubney and re-coded by me)
+(Originally dreamed up by Shaun Daubney and re-coded by me).
- - Theme options to connect to Google Analytics
+ - Theme options to connect to Google Analytics.
  - Advanced Google Analytics function allowing Clean URL's for better reporting.
 Contributed by @basbrands and @ghenrick.
 More info on this feature can be found in [this blog post](http://www.somerandomthoughts.com/blog/2012/04/18/ireland-uk-moodlemoot-analytics-to-the-front/)
- - Significantly improved gradebook formatting
+ - Significantly improved gradebook formatting.
+ - Toggle in Theme settings determines if FontAwesome is loaded from the theme or from the netdna.bootstrapcdn.com source.
- - Back to top button for course pages
+ - Back to top button for course pages.
- - New "Frontpage Content" box to add custom content inbetween the slideshow and marketing spots.
+ - New "Frontpage Content" box to add custom content in between the slideshow and marketing spots.

  Fixes in 2.5.4
  =======================